-Nothing can put any child off of skiing faster than having the wrong gear, everything from not having the right helmet and boots for comfort and protection to the right gloves to keep their hands warm and in control.
+Nothing can put any child off to skiing faster than having the wrong gear, everything from not having the right helmet and boots for comfort and protection to the right gloves to keep their hands warm and in control.
 But what exactly makes a great ski glove for kids?

 Choosing mittens or gloves is something of a personal thing.
 The theory is that, because they keep all fingers together, mittens are warmer, and for younger children they are easier to put on.
 However, gloves offer the benefit off allowing increased dexterity that may help as children learn to ski.
 Mittens also can cause the hand to perspire, and remember — moisture is bad.
 Some kids naturally have sweatier hands than others, as well.
 For most skiers who are using poles, which often starts around age 8-10, gloves are usually the answer.
 For those of you looking for our adult ski glove recommendations, we did a different piece on that here.